uf-reef-avl/torque_flight/README.md

 This repository contains the ROS stack for interfacing with an autopilot running the ROSflight firmware.
 For more information on the ROSflight autopilot firmware stack, visit http://rosflight.org.

+## REEF Edits

+`torque_flight` has two extra data streams coming from `rosflight`.
+The first is `total_torque` which is the output torque commands from the controller on the autopilot.
+These torques go through a simple transformation matrix to produce raw PWM values.
+The second stream is `added_torque` which is the "after PID" additive input to the output torques just described.

+Note that the default branches are `torque` and `torques` depending on the repo.

 The following sections describe each of the packages contained in this stack.

 ## rosflight_pkgs